STEP-dev/Dogee/Readme.md

 ### Shared Class and Object Reference
 Include header file "DogeeBase.h" and "DogeeMacro.h" to use the features.

-To define a class to be stored in DSM, the class or its base class should extend the Dogee base class "Dogee::DObject".
-A "referenece" in Dogee is the counterpart of pointers in C++, while pointers point to objects in local memory, and refereneces point to objects in shared memory.
+To define a class to be stored in DSM, the class or its base class should extend the STEP base class "Dogee::DObject".
+A "referenece" in STEP is the counterpart of pointers in C++, while pointers point to objects in local memory, and refereneces point to objects in shared memory.

 To declare member variables in the class, you should first "call" the macro "DefBegin(BASE_CLASS_NAME);".
 Then define the members by macro "Def(VARIABLE_NAME,TYPE)".
-Define referenece by "DefRef(Type,isVirtual,Name)", or by "Def(Dogee::Ref\<TYPE>,VARIABLE_NAME)".
+Define referenece by "DefRef(Type,isVirtual,Name)", or by "Def(STEP::Ref\<TYPE>,VARIABLE_NAME)".
 Use "self" instead of "this" in the class's member functions.
 "Call" macro "DefEnd();" after defining the last member variable of a class.
-An example of defining a Dogee class.
+An example of defining a STEP class.

 ```C++
 class clsa : public DObject